128technology/docs/docs/concepts_pcli.md

 ### `!` (run previous command)

-`!` can be used to excute a previously executed command from the PCLI's history.
+`!` can be used to execute a previously executed command from the PCLI's history.
 :::note
 PCLI history can be seen by running `show history`.
 :::